ViolaFlower/Legacy-Modpack-Monorepository/README.md

 ### Legacy Modpack Monorepository
-This is the repository hosting all of the different versions of Re-Console, its forks, and their source code.
+This is the repository hosting all of the different versions of Re-Console, its versions, and their source code.

 ## Projects